 -

 Very possibly YES.
+Remember this is not a beginning activity.
 Even the best kayakers capsize on occasion and it is part of the kayak experience.
-Guides will give you instruction on how to right your kayak if you do tip but you will need to re-enter your kayak from the water if you capsize.
-If you are a beginner, very tall or over 250 pounds – you are even more likely to capsize your kayak.
+If you capsize you will need to re-enter your kayak from the water and right an upturned kayak.
+Do not join our tour if you have not already mastered the skill of a self rescue in a capsized kayak in the ocean.
+If you are very tall or over 250 pounds – you are even more likely to capsize your kayak.

 -